- Courts & Law

 All small claims cases are set for a mediation hearing with an impartial, third-party mediator.
 Witnesses are not allowed at the mediation hearing and attorneys are not allowed to represent either side in small claims.
-The litigants prove their cases via statements, contracts, estimates, photographs, etc. Seventy-five percent of the small claims cases are settled at mediation.
+The litigants prove their cases via statements, contracts, estimates, photographs, etc. Seventy-five percent of the small claim cases are settled at mediation.
 Those cases that are not settled through mediation are scheduled for trial.

 The amount of money requested in the claim may not exceed $10,000 in cases brought by a natural person (a natural person is defined as a human being).
 The limit for all other cases brought by a business, corporation, or other business entity, is $5,000.
 The filing fee must be made in cash, VISA or Mastercard.
 Personal checks are not accepted.